flaming-codes/svelte-screen-wake-lock/README.md

 # Svelte Screen Wake Lock API

 This headless component allows you to use the [Screen Wake Lock API](https://web.dev/wake-lock/) to progressively enhance your PWA.
-Using the **Screen Wake Lock API** allows you to keep the display from dimming and shutting down, if both the browser supprots it as well as the OS allows it (e.g. user not in battery-save-mode).
+Using the **Screen Wake Lock API** allows you to keep the display from dimming and shutting down, if both the browser as well as the OS allow it (e.g. user not in battery-save-mode).

 ## Install